NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 2/Melody On The Wind.md

 abilities_mid:
   - name: ""
   - name: "Hostile Duet"
-    desc: "`pf2:r` (auditory) **Trigger** A hostile creature within 30 feet creates an effect with the auditory trait that provides bonuses to itself or its allies\n**Effect** The melody on the wind recreates the auditory effect, gaining the bonuses for itself and its allies as long as the original effect persists."
+    desc: "`pf2:r` (auditory) **Trigger** A hostile creature within 30 feet creates an effect with the auditory trait that provides bonuses to itself or its allies\n* * *\n\n**Effect** The melody on the wind recreates the auditory effect, gaining the bonuses for itself and its allies as long as the original effect persists."

   - name: "Retune"
-    desc: "`pf2:r` (auditory) **Trigger** The melody on the wind is targeted by a spell with the auditory trait\n**Effect** The melody on the wind attempts to counteract the spell.
+    desc: "`pf2:r` (auditory) **Trigger** The melody on the wind is targeted by a spell with the auditory trait\n* * *\n\n**Effect** The melody on the wind attempts to counteract the spell.
 If it succeeds, the spell effect is caught in a blast of wind that sweeps it back to its origin, affecting the caster.
 Targets of the triggering effect other than the melody on the wind are still affected normally."

 attacks:
   - name: ""